PyLink/PyLink/docs/technical/pmodule-spec.md

 # PyLink Protocol Module Specification

-***Last updated for 1.2-dev (2017-03-15).***
+***Last updated for 2.0-dev (2017-0X-XX).***

-In PyLink, each protocol module is a file consisting of a protocol class (e.g. `InspIRCdProtocol`), and a global `Class` attribute set equal to it (e.g. `Class = InspIRCdProtocol`).
-These classes are usually based off boilerplate classes such as `classes.Protocol`, `protocols.ircs2s_common.IRCS2SProtocol`, or other protocol module classes that share functionality with it.
+Starting with PyLink 2.x, a protocol module is a file containing a class derived from `PyLinkNetworkCore` (e.g. `InspIRCdProtocol`), and a global, and a global `Class` attribute set equal to it (e.g. `Class = InspIRCdProtocol`).
+Classes may be implemented based off any of the classes in the following inheritance tree, with each of which having a different amount of abstraction.

 ![[Protocol module inheritence graph]](protocol-modules.png)

-IRC objects load protocol modules by creating an instance of this `Class` attribute, and then proceeding to call its commands.

-## Tasks

-Protocol modules have some very important jobs.
-If any of these aren't done correctly, you will be left with a broken, desynced services server:

-1) Handle incoming commands from the uplink IRCd.

-2) Return [hook data](hooks-reference.md) for relevant commands, so that plugins can receive data from IRC.

-3) Make sure channel/user states are kept correctly.
-Joins, quits, parts, kicks, mode changes, nick changes, etc. should all be handled accurately.

-4) Respond to both pings *and* pongs - the `irc.lastping` attribute **must** be set to the current time whenever a `PONG` is received from the uplink, so PyLink's doesn't [lag out the uplink](https://github.com/GLolol/PyLink/blob/1.0-beta1/classes.py#L383-L386) thinking that it isn't responding to our pings.

-5) Implement a series of outgoing command functions (see below), used by plugins to send commands to IRC.

-6) Set the threading.Event object `irc.connected` (via `irc.connected.set()`) when the protocol negotiation with the uplink is complete.
-This is important for plugins like Relay which must check that links are ready before spawning clients, and they will fail to work if this is not set.

-7) Check that `recvpass` is correct (when applicable), and raise `ProtocolError` with a relevant error message if not.

-## Core functions
+## Starting Steps

-The following functions *must* be implemented by any protocol module within its main class, since they are used by the IRC object internals.

-- **`connect`**`(self)` - Initializes a connection to a server.

-- **`handle_events`**`(self, line)` - Handles inbound data (lines of text) from the uplink IRC server.
-Normally, this will pass commands to other command handlers within the protocol module, while dropping commands that are unrecognized (wildcard handling).
-This is type of handling is only a guideline, as it's technically possible to structure event listeners any way you want.

-- **`ping`**`(self, source=None, target=None)` - Sends a PING to a target server.
-Periodic PINGs are sent to our uplink automatically by the [`Irc()` internals](https://github.com/GLolol/PyLink/blob/1.0-beta1/classes.py#L474-L483); plugins shouldn't have to use this.
+**Before you proceed, we highly recommend protocol module coders to get in touch with us** via our IRC channel (`#PyLink @ irc.overdrivenetworks.com`).
+Letting us know what you are working on can help coordinate coding efforts and better prepare for potential API breaks.

+For writing new protocol modules, it is recommended to start from one of the following classes:

+### `classes.IRCNetwork`

+`IRCNetwork` is the base IRC class which includes the state checking utilities from `PyLinkNetworkCore`, the generic IRC utilities from `PyLinkNetworkCoreWithUtils`, along with abstraction for establishing IRC connections and pinging the uplink at a set interval.

+To use `classes.IRCNetwork`, the following functions must be defined.

+- `handle_events(self, data)`: given a line of text containing an IRC command, parse it and return a hook payload as specified in the [PyLink hooks reference](hooks-reference.md).
+    - In all of the official PyLink modules so far, handling for specific commands is delegated into submethods via [`getattr()`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/protocols/ircs2s_common.py#L409-L412), and unknown commands are ignored.
+- `_ping_uplink(self)`: Sends a ping command to the uplink.
+No return value is expected / used.

+This class offers the most flexibility because the protocol module can choose how it wants to handle any command.
+However, because most IRC server protocols use the same RFC 1459-style message format, rewriting the entire event handler is often not worth doing.
+Instead, it may be better to use `IRCS2SProtocol`, as documented below, which includes a `handle_events` method which handles most cases (TS5/6, P10, and TS-less protocols such as ngIRCd).

+- An exception to this general statement is `clientbot`, whose event handler also checks for unknown message senders and enumerates them when such a message is received.

+### `protocols.ircs2s_common.IRCCommonProtocol`

+`IRCCommonProtocol` (based off `IRCNetwork`) includes more IRC-specific methods such as parsers for ISUPPORT, as well as helper methods to parse arguments and recursively handle SQUIT.
+It also defines a default `ping_uplink()` and incoming command handlers for commands that are the same across known protocols (AWAY, PONG, ERROR).

+`IRCCommonProtocol` does *not*, however, define an `handle_events` method.

+### `protocols.ircs2s_common.IRCS2SProtocol`
+`IRCS2SProtocol` is the most complete base server class, including a generic `handle_events()` supporting most IRC S2S message styles (i.e. prefix-less messages, protocols with and without UIDs).
+It also defines some incoming and outgoing command functions that hardly vary between protocols: `invite()`, `kick()`, `message()`, `notice()`, `numeric()`, `part()`, `quit()`, `squit()`, and `topic()` as of PyLink 2.0.
+This list is subject to change in future releases.

+### For non-IRC protocols: `classes.PyLinkNetworkCoreWithUtils`
+Although this hasn't been put into practice, PyLink is designed to allow expansion into non-IRC protocols by providing a generic class that only includes state checking and utility functions.

+Subclassing one of the `PyLinkNetworkCore*` classes means that a protocol module only needs to define one method of entry: `connect()`, and must do all message processing by itself.
+Configuration validation checks and autoconnect must also be reimplemented.
+IRC-style utility functions (i.e. `PyLinkNetworkCoreWithUtils` methods) *may* also be reimplemented.

+(Unfortunately, this code work is complicated, so please get in touch with us if you're stuck or want tips!)

+### Other

+For protocols that are closely related to existing ones, it may be wise to subclass off of an existing protocol class.
+For example, the `hybrid` and `ratbox` modules are based off of `ts6`.
+However, these protocol modules *do not guarantee API stability*, so we recommend letting us know of your intentions beforehand.

 ### Outgoing command functions

+Unless otherwise noted, the camel-case variant of command functions (e.g. "`spawnClient`) are also supported, but deprecated.
+However, protocol module coders do *not* need to implement these aliases themselves: attempts to missing camel case functions are automatically coersed into their snake case variants via the [`structures.CamelCaseToSnakeCase`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/structures.py#L172-L197) wrapper.

-- **`spawnClient`**`(self, nick, ident='null', host='null', realhost=None, modes=set(), server=None, ip='0.0.0.0', realname=None, ts=None, opertype=None, manipulatable=False)` - Spawns a client on the PyLink server.
+- **`spawn_client`**`(self, nick, ident='null', host='null', realhost=None, modes=set(), server=None, ip='0.0.0.0', realname=None, ts=None, opertype=None, manipulatable=False)` - Spawns a client on the PyLink server.
 No nick collision / valid nickname checks are done by protocol modules, as it is up to plugins to make sure they don't introduce anything invalid.
     - `modes` is a list or set of `(mode char, mode arg)` tuples in the [PyLink mode format](#mode-formats).
-    - `ident` and `host` default to "null", while `realhost` defaults to the same things as `host` if not defined.
+    - `ident` and `host` should default to "null", while `realhost` should default to the same things as `host` if not defined.
-    - `realname` defaults to the real name specified in the PyLink config, if not given.
+    - `realname` should default to the real name specified in the PyLink config, if not given.
-    - `ts` defaults to the current time if not given.
+    - `ts` should default to the current time if not given.
-    - `opertype` (the oper type name, if applicable) defaults to the simple text of `IRC Operator`.
+    - `opertype` (the oper type name, if applicable) should default to the simple text of `IRC Operator`.
     - The `manipulatable` option toggles whether the client spawned should be considered protected.
 Currently, all this does is prevent commands from plugins like `bots` from modifying these clients, but future client protections (anti-kill flood, etc.) may also depend on this.
     - The `server` option optionally takes a SID of any PyLink server, and spawns the client on the one given.
-It will default to the root PyLink server.
+It should default to the root PyLink server if not specified.

 - **`join`**`(self, client, channel)` - Joins the given client UID given to a channel.